Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Acknowledgments

 \section{Acknowledgments}

-We are thankful for funding that the Oxford authors received to support annotation from the Volkswagen Foundation, Meedan, Keble College, the Oxford Internet Institute, and Rewire Online Ltd. We owe a debt of gratitude to all our annotators and Dynabench.
-We are also grateful to Zeerak Talat and Douwe Kiela for their helpful advice on this research as well as support from Devin Gaffney and Darius Kazemi.
+We are thankful for support that the Oxford authors received to facilitate annotation and computational resources from the Volkswagen Foundation, Meedan, Keble College, the Oxford Internet Institute, Rewire and The Alan Turing Institute.
+We owe a debt of gratitude to all our annotators, to Dynabench and to our anonymous reviewers.
+We are also grateful to Zeerak Talat and Douwe Kiela for their helpful advice on this research, as well as support from Devin Gaffney and Darius Kazemi.
 Hannah Rose Kirk was supported by the Economic and Social Research Council grant ES/P000649/1.
 Paul R\"ottger was supported by the German Academic Scholarship Foundation.